leobezerra/academia/docs/sections/places.md

 ## Places, People & Organisations
 [Back to main page](../index.md)

+In the interactive map below, you can:
+- zoom in and out of regions;
+- swipe (or drag and drop) to move between regions;
+- click on marker clusters to expand them;
+- click on markers to visualize their associated information.

+In addition to the categories explained in the main page, a few additional categories are given:
-- **Wider network**, researchers that always wholeheartedly assist me when I reach out to them.
+- **Wider network**, senior researchers that wholeheartedly assist me when I reach out to them.
 - **IRIDIAns**, the whole family of researchers that graduated with my from the IRIDIA lab.
-- **Alumni**, the amazing students I had the privilege to supervise.
-- **Researchers**, ECRs that I currently supervise or work with in research projects.
+- **Researchers**, early career researchers (ECRs) that I currently supervise or work with in research projects.

 _The affiliation information in the map below is updated sporadically._

 <iframe src="../places.html" height="500" width="100%" frameBorder=0></iframe>